staceyjf/PostCheck-API-Flask/README.md

 ## The Brief

-In this fictional brief, Aus-Post would like to add authentication to their service (in particular for their creating, updating, and deleting functionalities) that provides postcode and suburb information via an API.
+In this fictional brief, Aus-Post wants to add authentication to their service (particularly for the creation, updating, and deletion functionalities) that provides postcode and suburb information via an API.

 The MVP to deliver on this client brief was: